 No matter which personality scammers use, most of them pretend to be wealthy.
 Otherwise no victim would believe them, that they can pay back the money.
 The payback of course never happens.

 Apart from the exceptionally attractive pictures, they create an illusion of wealth through their profiles and the stolen pictures as U.S. Army Officers.
-The same is true for profiles on online dating apps such as Tinder For more information, read the article Tinder Fake U.S. Army.
+The same is true for profiles on online dating apps or legitimate dating sites such as Tinder.
+For more information, read the article Tinder Fake U.S. Army.

 A military scammer is inquisitive

-Online scammers flood you with questions.
-Right from asking you about your day to enquiring about personal events, scammers often come off as curious.
+A love scammer floods you with questions.
+Right from asking you about your day to enquiring about personal events, a scammer often comes off as curious.